KintaroEB/EB-POENINJA-TO-IPD/README.md

        Each entry will receive it's own named output file respectively.
 The RAW JSON data remains untouched for verification purposes.

        Everything is pulled by default!
-You have to go into poe_ninja_json_to_ipd.ahk and adjust the values at the very top of the file to your needs.
+You have to go into PoeNinja_JSON_IPD.ahk and adjust the values at the very top of the file to your needs.

        UNID- chaos recipe is the default behavior!
-       Edit "\dependencies\__IPD_TEMPLATE.IPD" to generate different outcomes.
+       Edit "\dependencies\__IPD_TEMPLATE.IPD" to generate different PICKIT outcomes.
+       Edit "\dependencies\__MAPS_TEMPLATE.IPD" to generate different MAP outcomes.

-       Check the template past line 250 to remove most likely "deprecated" stuff.
+       PICKIT -> check the template past line 250 to remove most likely "deprecated" stuff.
+       MAP -> check section 3 to set ignored maps and similar correctly

        Feedback please to kintaro_oe Discord - or channel #pickit-ipd